RahvinCode/Gearswap/README.md

 ### AutoBuff — self-buffing

 When on, the engine checks roughly ten times a second whether you are missing a buff it can reapply, and uses it.
 Disabled in towns, and while asleep, stunned, terrorized, paralyzed, silenced or muddled.
+This is leftover from development prior to the use of other automation tools.
+Usable if manually single boxing.
+Leave off if using other automation software.

 - **Options:** `OFF` `ON`
 - **Command:** `//gs c AutoBuff ON`